Overview

 Basic Rules

-1. Your miner will start in the challenge period upon entry.
-This 90-day period will require your miner to demonstrate consistent performance, after which they will be released from the challenge period, which may happen before 90 days has expired.
+- Your miner will start in the challenge period upon entry.
+Miners must demonstrate consistent performance within 150 days to pass the challenge period.
 During this period, they will receive a small amount of TAO that will help them avoid getting deregistered.
 The minimum requirements to pass the challenge period:

-• Score at or above the 75th percentile relative to miners in the main competition.
+- Score at or above the 25th miner in main competition.
 The details may be found here.

-5. There is a 10-second cooldown period between orders, during which the miner cannot place another order.
+- There is a 10-second cooldown period between orders of the same trade pair, during which the miner cannot place another order.

 Scoring Details